 This array is good for the essentials, but still a little lacklustre compared to the six or eight HDMI inputs that Sony and Denon offer.

-On the purely audio side, there’s an optical connection, two coaxials, and the expected assortment of component and analogue sockets on the back.
+On the purely audio side, there’s an optical connection, two coaxials, and the expected assortment of composite and analogue sockets on the back.
 There are USB 2.0 and analogue 3.5mm connections on the front, too.

 As for wireless connectivity, the RX-V583 has Bluetooth 2.1 and wi-fi - and an ethernet port for stability's sake.
 You can stream from Spotify (the receiver has Spotify Connect built-in) Tidal, Deezer, Qobuz, DNLA and Apple AirPlay.
 But as yet there’s no confirmation regarding AirPlay 2 support.